parthenocissus/krcdnc/content/notes/sifrarnici.md

     file_name: "sifrarnici-main.jpg"
     size: "1800x936"
     caption: "Notebooks, 2020/2021."
 lead: "Random graphic diary of the epidemic, started in January 2020.
 To-do lists.
 Sketches for this site and other projects.
 Asemic charts.
 Pieces of administration.
 Small life plans.
 Personal inventory.
 Redacted data.
 Diagram meditations.
 Crypto-scribbles.
-The entire sketchbook will be shown at the <em><a href='https://www.facebook.com/events/973479983395720' target='_blank'>6 Notebooks</a></em> exhibition in the Social Centre <a href='https://www.facebook.com/sc.krov/' target='_blank'><em>Krov</em></a> (<em>Roof</em>) in Belgrade, on May 15, 2021."
+The entire sketchbook will be shown at the <em><a href='https://www.facebook.com/events/974039323339786/' target='_blank'>6 Notebooks</a></em> exhibition in the Social Centre <a href='https://www.facebook.com/sc.krov/' target='_blank'>Krov</a> (Roof) in Belgrade, on May 15, 2021."
 lead_short: "Random graphic diary of the epidemic"
 content:
     - type: "txt"